RTduino-libraries/Arduino-Sensor-Kit/readme.md

 * [Seeed_Arduino_LIS3DHTR for the 3 Axis Accelerometer](https://github.com/Seeed-Studio/Seeed_Arduino_LIS3DHTR)
 * [Grove_BMP280 Library for the Barometer](https://github.com/Seeed-Studio/Grove_BMP280)
 * [DHT-sensor-library for the Temperature and Humidity Sensor](https://github.com/adafruit/DHT-sensor-library)

-The Arduino_SensorKit Library can be downloaded from the Arduino IDE's Library Manager or from the [GitHub repository](https://github.com/arduino-libraries/Arduino_SensorKit)

 # Classes